Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 LADE is currently based in Obanazawa City, Yamagata Prefecture.
 Due to the effects of global warming and the Great East Japan Earthquake, the studio and shop in Nasu, where they used to live, are now experiencing less snowfall, leading them to seek a place to live and work in snowier conditions

-For Aida, "snowboarding is the most important thing," even now.
-His passion for snowboarding has not changed at all since he was engrossed in Whistler more than 20 years ago, his beanie flying off the ground.
+For Aida, "snowboarding is the most important thing" even now.
+His passion for snowboarding hasn't changed at all since more than 20 years ago when he was snowboarding in Whistler, his beanie flying off in the process.

-In search of the ideal place where he could live with his family while also snowboarding, he arrived at Hanagasa Kogen in Obanazawa City, a somewhat remote rural town in Yamagata Prefecture.
+In search of the ideal place where he could live with his family while snowboarding, he arrived at Hanagasa Plateau in Obanazawa City, a somewhat remote rural town in Yamagata Prefecture.

-Hanagasa Kogen Ski Resort is located right in front of the workshop and shop.
-It's a very local ski resort with only one lift, but it gets a steady snowfall.
+Right in front of the workshop and shop is Hanagasa Kogen Ski Resort.
+It's an extremely local ski resort with only one lift, but it snows heavily there.

-You can enjoy tree runs, and since the resort is always empty, you can ski in the powder as much as you like.
-They also offer night skiing every night, which is great for kids to play in the snow.
-Aida has five children, ranging from high school students to two-year-olds, and his eldest daughter is a competitive freeride rider.
+You can enjoy tree runs, and it's always uncrowded, so you can ski on powder to your heart's content.
+Plus, it's open for night skiing every night.
+This is great for kids to play in the snow.
+Mr. Aida has five children, ranging in age from high school age to two years old, and his eldest daughter is a rider who competes in freeride competitions.

-"Hanagasa Highlands is doing great!
-It's such a great place that I want to keep it a secret, but even if I tell everyone to come, they probably won't come (laughs).
+"Hanagasa Plateau is in great shape!
+It's such a great place I almost want to keep it a secret, but even if I tell everyone to come, they don't really come (laughs).

-Even now, I'm skiing a lot, just as much as the kids.
-In order to improve things, spending time on the snow is overwhelmingly important.
-From the little things I experience every day on the snowy mountains to big ideas, I take them to the sewing machine and turn them into beanies while they're still fresh in my mind.
+Right now, I'm skiing just as much as the kids.
+Spending time on the snow is absolutely essential for improving things.
+From the little things I experience on the snowy mountains every day to big ideas, I put them into my sewing machine while they're still fresh and turn them into beanies."

 At first, I think I only got inspiration from skating.
 But when I was fiddling with the sewing machine, sewing the ears and attaching the straps, I started thinking, "If I did this here, it would be more comfortable to wear."
 Now I've gotten to the point where I can incorporate that into my products from both the perspectives of a skater and a maker.
 That's really great